 (SDC) As a professional athlete, you’re very precise in everything you do.
 Your agenda is very fixed, with specific tasks at specific times.
 Attention to detail is key; always looking at how to perform better on the court.
 But also everything outside of that – from sleep to what to eat, how to stretch – everything is important.
 I really notice a difference when I’m in the business world with; the level of attention to detail we have in sports is incomparable.
 And the final thing is the culture of performance. it’s all about results; you have to win at the end of the day to make a living, to go to the next round, to go up in the rankings.
 So it’s all about, winning and learning how to win.
 And again, that makes a huge difference in the corporate world.

-Your role with Rolex overseeing F1 activation might suggest a departure from the typical career path of professional athletes.
-How did this opportunity come about?
 (SEC) I had a clear plan in mind during my MBA.
 I really wanted to take that ‘sport tag’ out of my back.
 Now I realise it is actually my biggest asset, being a professional tennis player.
 However, back, then I didn’t want to be seen as a tennis player, I wanted to be seen as a business person, like everybody else.
 But in reality, you don’t want to be like everybody else, you want to be different.
 At first, I was looking into companies that had nothing to do with sports.
 I listed some companies and met a few people.
 However, I soon realised that by doing that, I would lose my advantage.
 The second option was to work for a company that had a connection with sports.
 There were brands like Rolex, where I ended, which were big sponsors of the sport industry but which were not sports companies.
 If that option hadn’t worked, I would have tried the third one which was to work for sports companies like adidas or Nike.

 (SDC) At that time, and still is today, the communication and image director at Rolex was a former tennis player.
 So I reached out to him around October in 2012.
 He responded, saying, ‘Look, we don’t have anything in our portfolio right now.’
 A few weeks later, I read that Rolex had become one of the global partners of Formula 1.
 So, I quickly reached out to him again, saying ‘I saw that you signed the contract.
 Congratulations.
 That’s great.
 Maybe you don’t know, but motorsport is my second sport, because my dad (Hugues de Chaunac, Founder of ORECA Team) has been involved in motorsport for more than 40 years.
 If you’re looking for someone for that program, I’d be happy to discuss it.’
 He called me back, and I went through the interview process.
 A couple of months later, in February 2013, I started at Rolex, initially managing only the F1 partnership.